thezedwards/AppNoticeSDK-iOS/README.md

 [AppNoticeSDK sharedInstance].useRemoteValues = NO;
 ```

-#### Text Customization and Localization
+### Localization

 The AppNotice SDK supports multiple languages (currently English, French, Italian, Dutch, German, and Spanish).
-In order for your app to see localized text, you must simply have a localization file in your project for one of the languages the SDK supports.
+If your app supports localization for a supported language, the AppNotice SDK will also be displayed in that langauge.
+To localize your app, you simply need a localization file in your project for each language you support.

-To customize any of the strings shown in the SDK, simply open the localization file in the AppNotice.bundle for the language you want to customize, change the value (not the key).
-For example, this screenshot highlights the text to change for the 'ghostery_dialog_explicit_message' key:
+To customize any of the strings shown in the SDK, simply open the localization file in the `AppNotice.bundle` for the language you want to customize and change the value (not the key).
+For example, this screenshot highlights the English text to change for the `ghostery_dialog_explicit_message` key:

 ![](http://i.imgur.com/09ZRYXx.png)